AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 Class templates also have injected class names.
-However, they’re stranger than ordinary injected class names:
+However, they're stranger than ordinary injected class names:
 They can be followed by template arguments (in which case they are injected class _template_ names), But, when they are **not** followed by template arguments, depending on the context, they could represent: